Vasileios-Mavroeidis/openc2-plugfest/2020-January/README.md

   }
 ]
 ```
-#### Terminal:
-Rscript openc2_iosacl_adapter.R -f multiple-commands.json -a actuators.json

-Concerns: The impact that an unsuccessful command may have in respect to the previously consumed commands in a target system and the halted executions therefore.
+**Concerns:** The impact that an unsuccessful command may have in respect to the previously consumed commands in a target system and the halted executions therefore.